Gender Dysphoria

 • Differences in brain structure and function

-• Hormonal imbalances during fetal development
+• Hormonal imbalances before birth

-• Stigma and discrimination faced by transgender individuals
+• Stigma and discrimination against transgender individuals

 • Limited access to gender-affirming healthcare

-• Lack of acceptance and understanding of gender diversity.
+• Lack of acceptance and understanding of gender diversity

 Treatment Of Gender dysphoria